Tai Chi and Qigong for Stress and Chronic Pain Relief

 There are two options for lodging:

 - On campus lodging: Montorone Hall is a new dorm facility with suite style housing: each suit has four rooms with single beds: two rooms share a bathroom.
-All suites are air-conditioned.
-Linens/pillows are provided but we recommend that you bring an (extra long fitted college dorm / twin sized) bed sheet for added comfort.
+All suites are air conditioned.
+Linens/pillows are provided.
 All room reservations will be single occupancy (one person per room, two rooms per shared bathroom).
-All campers will be housed together on five floors on Montrone Hall.
+All campers will be housed together in two floors on Montrone Hall.
 Each suite shares a common kitchen with a refrigerator.

 - Commuting: You are welcome to arrange your own lodging at nearby hotels and commute to camp.